jasonberrytn/configure-active-directory/README.md

 <img src="https://i.imgur.com/EXKhRiA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once the group box is populated, type "domains" in enter the object names to be selected box-->Click on Check Names to the right-->Select Domain Admins-->Click Ok-->Click on Apply-->Click Ok.
+Once the group box is populated, type "domains" enter the object names to be selected box-->Click on Check Names to the right-->Select Domain Admins-->Click Ok-->Click on Apply-->Click Ok.
 This will add your user as a domain admin to your active directory.
 Log out of the server and log back into the server as the admin.
 </p>
 <br />